Heinrich Harrer: Later adventures

 Following his return from Tibet, Harrer settled down in Kitzbühel, Austria, and later in Liechtenstein.
-He took part in a number of ethnographic as well as mountaineering expeditions to Alaska, the Andes, and the Mountains of the Moon in central Africa.
+He took part in a number of ethnographic and mountaineering expeditions to Alaska, the Andes, and the Mountains of the Moon in central Africa.
 In 1953 he explored the source of the Amazon River and made a first ascent of Ausangate (6384 m).
 In 1954, some with German-American Fred Beckey, Harrer made the first ascents of Mount Deborah (3,761 m, 12,339 ft), Mount Hunter (4,442 m, 14,573 ft), and Mount Drum (3661 m), all in Alaska.
 In 1957, he explored the Congo River with the former king Leopold III of Belgium.

 In February 1962, he was the leader of the team of four climbers who made the first ascent of the Carstensz Pyramid (4,884 m, 16,024 ft; later named Puncak Jaya) on Papua, Indonesia (then Dutch New Guinea), the highest peak in Oceania and one of the Seven Summits.
 This and his pioneering expedition to reach the Neolithic stone axe quarries at Ya-Li-Me are recorded in his memoir I Come from the Stone Age.

 In 1966, he met the Xingu Indians of Brazil's Mato Grosso.
 In 1972, Harrer crossed the island of Borneo.
 He also made expeditions to Nepal, French Guiana, Greenland, Sudan, India, Ladakh, Andaman Islands, Uganda, Kenya and Bhutan.

 Harrer wrote more than 20 books about his adventures, some including photographs considered to be among the best records of traditional Tibetan culture.
-Harrer was also an excellent golfer, winning Austrian national championships in 1958 and 1970.

 Private life

 In December 1938, Harrer married Lotte Wegener (1920–1989), the daughter of Alfred Wegener, German polar researcher and originator of the theory of continental drift.
 Her father had died on a Greenland expedition when she was 10.
 Their son Peter Harrer was born in December 1939, three months after Harrer was arrested by the British.
 Their marriage was dissolved in 1943 while he was still in India.
 In 1953, he married Margaretha Truxa (divorce in 1958), and in 1962 he married Katharina (Carina) Haarhaus (1922–2014), who remained his wife until his death.

+Harrer was an prolific golfer, winning Austrian national championships in 1958 and 1970.